 However, a protected GI does not permit the holder to forbid someone from making a product using the same approaches as those set out in the standards for that indication.
 Protection for a GI tag is usually procured by acquiring a right over the sign that constitutes the indication.

 Geographical indications are mostly traditional products, produced by rural communities over generations that have gained prominence on the markets for their precise qualities.

-The recognition and protection on the markets of the names of these products allows the community of producers to devote in maintaining these precise qualities of the product on which the reputation is built.
+The recognition and protection of the markets of these products allow the producers’ community to devote and maintaining the precise qualities of the product on which the reputation is built.
 This might also allow them to invest together in promoting the reputation of the product.

-Some of the observed rural development impacts of geographical indications are:
+Some of the observed rural development impacts of GI are:

-- Supply chain being structured around a common product reputation
+- The supply chain is structured around a common product reputation

 - Increased and stabilised prices for the GI product